justme-1968/homebridge-fhem/README.md

 - cmdOn, cmdOff: for all bool characteristics
-- cmds: a ; separated list that indicates the mapping of homekit values to fhem values. each list entry consists of a : separated pair of from and to values each from value can be a literal value or a homekit defined term for this characteristic each to value has to be a literal value
+- cmds: a ; separated list that indicates the mapping of homekit values to fhem values. each list entry consists of a : separated pair of from and to values each from value can be a literal value or a homekit defined term for this characteristic or a regex of the form /regex/ each to value has to be a literal value

 spaces in commands have to be replaced by +